k8s-community/step-by-step/README.md

 `TestHandler` function (see `handlers_test.go`) is the simplest way to test our web-server: check if the handler returns expected result.
 Use `go test -v` command to run test.

+## Step 04.
+Add router

+We need to be able to process diffrenet HTTP methods and URLs.
+So, let's use [takama/router](https://github.com/takama/router) instead of standard handler registrar.

+You can try any other router.
+For example, one of the most popular solutions is [julienschmidt/httprouter](https://github.com/julienschmidt/httprouter).

+Don't forget to check if tests are still green (`go test -v`) and change them if it is necessary.